How many days do you need in Madeira?

 Madeira has become increasingly popular for long stays, especially ever since the covid-19 pandemic put it on the radar for digital nomads and remote workers.

 A local initiative called the Nomad Village began in the southern village of Ponta do Sol, offering assistance to digital nomads with finding accommodation as well as free coworking facilities.
-It was a huge success and the idea spread to other locations.
-There are now several vibrant remote working communities on the island, including in the gorgeous village of Jardim do Mar and in the small city of Machico.
+It was a huge success and the idea spread to other locations in Madeira.

 You can find lots of information for medium- or long-term stays on the Digital Nomads Madeira site.